 Each topic is also taught through a number of case studies which help students to focus on and visualise events and gives them vital information needed for their final examinations.

-There is only one tier of entry and students are externally examined at the end of year 11.
+Students are externally examined at the end of Year 11.

 The assessment is split into 3 sections:

 - Physical paper 35% of overall grade

 - Human paper 35% of overall grade

 - Decision making paper (including fieldwork) 30% of overall grade